 The RHD705 is the lightest 70 pint dehumidifier we’ve tested thus far.
 It doesn’t come with a top handle but the side pocket handles do enough to get the job done.
 Cord storage is slightly above average.
 Mostly due to its light weight we give the RHD705 a well above average 4.5/5 for portability.

 The RHD705 comes a full 1 year warranty and an additional 4 year warranty on the unit’s sealed system.
 This type of warranty is standard for this size class.

 The RHD705 is one of the more inexpensive 70 pint dehumidifiers on the market.
-Retailing for around $205 it $45 cheaper than the top rated Frigidaire ($250) and $15 more expensive than the very similarly designed Keystone ($190).
+Retailing for around $205 it’s about $45 cheaper than the top rated Frigidaire (approx. $250) and about $15 more expensive than the very similarly designed Keystone (approx. $190).
 If value is of utmost concern to you then our recommendation would definitely be the Keystone over the RCA.
 Both are inexpensive but the Keystone is even more inexpensive and it also doesn’t have the moisture removal problems that the RCA has (discussed under moisture removal test results near the beginning of the review).

 Moisture removal – it’s the reason you’re buying a dehumidifier in the first place.
 Energy efficiency is important.
 Whether the dehumidifier is loud or quiet is important.
 Hygrometer accuracy is also very important.
 But nothing is more important than moisture removal.
 And the RHD705 was quite simply a terrible performer in our moisture removal tests.
 For this reason alone we cannot recommend it as viable option if you’re looking to purchase a 70 pint dehumidifier.
 For a much better option see our Frigidaire FFAD7033R1 review.